 The development of e-commerce opens up an international market for Kazakhstan with global resources for the sale of goods, access to quality products, and the transition to non-cash payments.
 Therefore, Kazpost JSC keeps pace with the market.
-For improving the quality of e-commerce services, processes were reengineered in 2022 and the GoPost ecosystem was created.
-Fulfillment centers have been opened where online store owners can receive a range of services, including acceptance, processing, storage, tracking and delivery of goods to the final consumer.
-At the same time, online stores minimize their logistics costs, warehouse rental for goods, personnel and other costs, as well as significantly reduce the delivery time of parcels.
-In almost all regional centers of the country, e-commerce centers operate in the Kazpost offices.
-The post offices and parcel supermarkets are another areas of e-commerce.
-The Kazpost market share in this segment exceeds 19%.
+For improving the quality of e-commerce services, processes were reengineered in 2022 and the GoPost ecosystem was created. significantly reduce the delivery time of are another areas of e-commerce.
+The Kazpost market share in this segment